 - 9. A council providing staff is responsible for ensuring that, as far as reasonably practicable: - the staff concerned volunteer to undertake the work - the duties are within the scope and grade of their posts - the duties do not contravene the terms and conditions under which the staff concerned normally operate - the staff have had adequate training for the task(s) to be performed - the staff have appropriate personal protective equipment to undertake the duties allocated. - 10.
 It is the responsibility of each council to ensure that all activity relating to provision and acceptance of mutual aid is covered by appropriate insurance in respect of staff, premises, vehicles and equipment. - 11.
-All personnel loaned to a requesting council shall be deemed to be seconded to that council, which shall assume the responsibilities as employer of those personnel.
 In the event of a claim arising from any act or omission of a council employee acting in the course of their employment and providing aid to another council, then such liability shall be borne by the council which has requested the assistance, unless the employee or the council providing assistance is deemed to have acted negligently, in which case liability will fall on the council providing assistance. - 12.
 All vehicles and equipment loaned shall be deemed to be the property of the council requesting assistance for all purposes during the period of the loan, and will be covered by the insurance of the council requesting assistance, except where the council providing vehicles or equipment also provides operatives, in which case it will be covered by the insurance of the council providing assistance. - 13.
-All parties to this Statement of Intent shall offer each other reasonable co-operation in the management of the agreement and in particular with any staffing issues which arise while the agreement is in force or after it has terminated; this includes full co-operation at all hearings, proceedings, enquiries and investigations in relation to the provision of services under the agreement. - 14.
+All parties to this Statement of Intent shall offer each other reasonable cooperation in the management of any arrangements to provide assistance, agreed between those parties and in particular with any staffing issues which arise while any agreement is in force or after it has terminated; this includes full co-operation at all hearings, proceedings, enquiries and investigations in relation to the provision of services under the agreement. - 14.
 All parties to this Statement of Intent shall endeavour to resolve any dispute amicably through ordinary negotiations.
 Any failure to resolve a dispute shall be referred to a meeting of the respective Chief Executive Officers with a view to early resolution.
 If still unresolved, then the matter shall be referred to an independent Chief Executive Officer, who shall determine a solution to the dispute within 14 days of the first referral. - 15.
-This Statement of Intent shall be reviewed following a situation where mutual aid has been requested/provided, and/or at any other time, on request of any authority that is party to the agreement. - 16.
+This Statement of Intent shall be reviewed following a situation where mutual aid has been requested/provided, and/or at any other time, on request of any authority that is party to the agreement.

 This Statement of Intent is not a legally binding contract enforceable through the Courts.
 It does not imply any obligation on the part of any local authority to make a request for assistance, nor to provide the same.